4d/docs/docs/FormObjects/properties_Entry.md

 ## Context Menu

->Ignored if the [Multi-style](properties_Text.md#multi-style) property is not enabled.

-Allows the user access to a standard context menu in the area when the form is executed.
+Allows the user access to a standard context menu in the object when the form is executed.

 The contents of the menu are set by the rendering engine of the platform.

->It is possible to control access to the context menu via the [WA SET PREFERENCE](https://doc.4d.com/4Dv17R6/4D/17-R6/WA-SET-PREFERENCE.301-4310780.en.html) command.
+>It is possible to control access to the Web Area context menu via the [WA SET PREFERENCE](https://doc.4d.com/4Dv17R6/4D/17-R6/WA-SET-PREFERENCE.301-4310780.en.html) command.

 #### JSON Grammar